vippsas/vipps-developers/getting-started.md

 # Getting started

-Vipps and MobilePay have recently merged so the information is still under development.
+Vipps and MobilePay have recently merged, so the information is still under development.
 Most MobilePay information is still on the
 [MobilePay developers website](https://developer.mobilepay.dk/), but will be updated here soon.